 AdobeStock_417352060-1

-Think of the utility pole and most often, the wooden pole comes to mind.
-Whenever severe weather happens, an age old problem surfaces where the power supply to that part of the country is hit by outages and disruption of service.
+Think of the utility pole, and most often, the wooden pole comes to mind.
+Whenever severe weather occurs, an age-old problem surfaces: the power supply to that part of the country is hit by outages and service disruptions.

-Consumers expect to see solutions put in place so that the massive grid outages for extended periods of time can be prevented.
+Consumers expect solutions to be put in place so that the massive grid outages lasting extended periods can be prevented.

 pultrusion capabilities guide